s386Fall2023/s386Fall2023.github.io/_assignments/02git.md

 classes: wide
 excerpt: Practice git and GitHub skills
 ---
 Objective:  Familiarize yourself with essential Git and GitHub commands and workflows.
-Get hands-on practice with creating repositories, making commits, working with branches, and handling merge conflicts.
+Get hands-on practice with creating repositories, making commits, working with branches, handling merge conflicts, and opening pull requests.

-Instructions:
+Instructions:  Go through each of the steps below.

-## Initializing a new repository
+## Initial a new repository
 1. Create an empty folder called `git_practice` in a sensible location on your computer.
 2. Navigate into the new folder
 3. Initialize the folder as a git repository.